giswqs/geebook/chapters/08_cartoee.md

 # use cartoee to get a map
 ax = cartoee.get_map(srtm, region=region, vis_params=vis)

-# add a colorbar to the map using the visualization params we passed to the map
+# add a color bar to the map using the visualization params we passed to the map
 cartoee.add_colorbar(ax, vis, loc="bottom", label="Elevation (m)", orientation="horizontal")

-# add gridlines to the map at a specified interval
+# add grid lines to the map at a specified interval
 cartoee.add_gridlines(ax, interval=[60, 30], linestyle=":")

 # add coastlines using the cartopy api